kennysmithed/origins23/origins_reading_wk3.md

 allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Vervet monkeys use three distinct alarm calls to refer to different predators (see video below).
-In fact alarm calling systems that work like this are fairly common in the natural world - vervets were the first species for which this was conclusively demonstrated (using an ingenious playback method, where experimenters played them recordings of alarm calls in the absence of predators and watched how they responded), which is why everyone uses them as an example, but they are by no means unique (for instance, chickens have a aerial vs terrestrial predator alarm calling system).
+In fact alarm calling systems that work like this are fairly common in the natural world - vervets were the first species for which this was conclusively demonstrated (using an ingenious playback method, where experimenters played them recordings of alarm calls in the absence of predators and watched how they responded), which is why everyone uses them as an example, but they are by no means unique (for instance, chickens have an aerial vs terrestrial predator alarm calling system).

 <!-- [embed]https://www.youtube.com/watch?v=q8ZG8Dpc8mM[/embed] -->
 <iframe width="560" height="315"